Sa'id ibn Jubayr

-Sa'id ibn Jubayr (665–714) (سعيد بن جبير), also known as Abū Muhammad, was originally from Kufa, in modern-day Iraq.
+Sa‘īd ibn Jubayr (665–714) (سعيد بن جبير), also known as Abū ‘Abd Allāh, was originally from Kufa, in modern-day Iraq.
 He was regarded as one of the leading members of the Tabi'in (d. ca. 712).
-Sa'īd is held in the highest esteem by scholars of the Shi'a and Sunni Islamic tradition and was considered one of the leading jurists of the time.
+Sa'īd is held in the highest esteem by scholars of the Sunni Islamic tradition and was considered one of the leading jurists of the time.
 He also narrated several hadith from Ibn Abbas.

 Life

+Originally from Africa, in Abyssinia, or from Koufa (the sources differ, it could be that it was his ancestors who came from Africa)., formerly a slave, he was the freedman of the Banû Wâlibah, a clan of the Banû Asad Ibn Khuzaymah tribe.
 At the battle of Jamājim in 82 AH (699-701), Ibn al-Ash'ath and his followers, including 100,000 from amongst the mawāli, took on the army of al-Hajjāj (d.
 714), the governor of the Iraqi provinces during the reign of the Umayyad caliph Abd al-Malik.
 Within their forces was a group known as the 'Battalion of Qur'an Reciters' headed by Kumayl ibn Ziyad an-Nakha`i and including Sa`īd ibn Jubayr.
 The revolt was brutally put down and Sa`īd was forced to flee to the outskirts of Mecca.
 He persisted in travelling to Mecca itself twice a year to perform the hajj and `umrah and would enter Kufa secretly to help resolve peoples' religious issues.
+He also was the first men to be associated with blindfolded chess games.